bashhack/gitbak/README.md

 - Timestamp of termination

 The branch visualization shows a graphical representation of your commit history, making it easy to see:
-- The relationship between your GitBak branch and the original branch
+- The relationship between your gitbak branch and the original branch
 - All commits created during your session
 - The overall structure of your repository's branches

 ### Continuing Sessions

-GitBak supports taking breaks and continuing later with the `CONTINUE_SESSION` option:
+gitbak supports taking breaks and continuing later with the `CONTINUE_SESSION` option:

 ```bash
 # Step 1: Start a session